Kani Salad Sushi Bowls with Shrimp and Avocado

 Anyone who know me knows I have a (perhaps intense) obsession with sushi.
 Particularly- elaborate and expensive specialty rolls.
 And while I could probably eat sushi a few times a week, alas- my wallet’s struggle would be all too real.

-It’s for this reason that fairly often, my equally sushi-obsessed boyfriend and I eat sushi and poke bowls I make at home.
+It’s for this reason that fairly often, I eat sushi and poke bowls I make at home.
 For a fraction of the price, I can get (close to) the flavor of my favorite sushi rolls, all in one bowl.

 Looking for more great recipes?